 Performer

 Miyu Hosoi (b.
-1993) is a sound artist who creates multi-channel sound installations for outdoor, indoor, and theatrical settings.
-She also engages in sound archive and research-based projects, focusing on how sound transforms the perception of space and situations.
-Her works have been presented at the Barbican Centre (London), IRCAM (Institut de Recherche et de Coordination Acoustique/Musique, Paris), Tokyo Metropolitan Hibiya Park, Nagano Prefectural Art Museum, Audio Engineering Society [AES], NTT InterCommunication Center [ICC] Anechoic Room, Yamaguchi Center for Arts and Media [YCAM], Aichi Arts Center and more.
-In 2024, on stage as a performer at La Biennale di Venezia – Danza 2024, for the theater piece “Tangent” by Shiro Takatani (DUMB TYPE).
+1993) is a sound artist who creates multi-channel sound installations for outdoor, indoor and theatrical settings.
+She also engages in sound archive and research-based projects, focusing on how sound can transform perception of space and situations.
+Her work has been presented at the Barbican Centre, IRCAM, the Tokyo Metropolitan Hibiya Park, the Nagano Prefectural Art Museum, the NTT InterCommunication Center [ICC], the Yamaguchi Center for Arts and Media [YCAM] and the Aichi Arts Center, among others.
+Hosoi was involved in Tangent from the beginning of the creative process as a project member, performing in the world premiere at the ROHM Theatre Kyoto, La Biennale di Venezia – Danza 2024 and in Estonia.
+Her latest work will be exhibited at 'Roppongi Crossing 2025: What Passes Is Time.
+We Are Eternal' at the Mori Art Museum this winter.

 Ryuichi Sakamoto